hsh2001/apple-dark-mode/README.en.md

 In this article, we use the 'JavaScript Cookie' library to manipulate a Cookie.
 [Learn more](https://github.com/js-cookie/js-cookie)

-First, save it as a Cookie whenever you change to dark mode. 쿠키는 문자열로 값을 저장하기 때문에 상태값을 정수형으로 변환해서 저장하였습니다. 그리고 이 값을 가져오는 함수 `isDarkMode`도 추가합니다.
+First, save it as Cookie whenever you change to dark mode.
+State values have been converted to integer and saved because Cookie saves values as string.
+And add 'isDarkMode' function bringing this value.
 ```javascript
 function isDarkMode() {
   return Cookies.get('darkmode');